migramirez2/Harmony-ONE/progress/theo-fandrich.md

 Launch Metamask portfolio style platform on Harmony for Bridge, Swap, Buy, and Lend.
 Increase wBTC bridge tvl by $50k as we usher in bitcoin adoption.

+2024-03-18 Wed: Met with covault and partie.
+Partie.com has partnerships with amazon and twitch.
+Partie.com could be game changing partnership with Harmony, so gspent time researching their product and ideating usecasecase.

+2024-03-18 Tue: Continue progress on Metamask Portfolio and coordinating with Qidao for stable coin.

 2024-03-18 Mon: Tested galxe and began set up for Harmony Quest.
 Worked on various figma designs for Portfolio.
 Began discussions with CoVault, bitlayer, and Partie.

 ---